Fireplaces built By RL Sanborn Masonry

 Building single and multiple fireplace systems with the most stringent safety

-or chimney cap.
-Our chimneys are built with the strict quality standards as our custom
+built with the strict quality standards like our custom fireplaces, using only the finest

-fireplaces, using only the finest local masonry products all crafted expertly on site.
+local masonry products and crafted expertly on site.

 • Standard traditional brick fireplaces